À Nous la Liberté: Chaplin controversy

 René Clair himself was never a part of the case, and was actually quite embarrassed by it, since he had great admiration for Chaplin, to whom he stated all filmmakers were in debt.
 He said on multiple occasions that he would be honored if one of his films had inspired Chaplin.

-There has been speculation that, as Tobis Film, À nous la libertés production company, was German, this case was part of a conspiracy by Nazi Germany to discredit Chaplin.
-It is notable that the out-of-court settlement was reached only after the end of World War II.

 1950 version

 In 1950, Clair re-released the film, deleting two scenes: